michaeldfisher/autonomy-and-verification.github.io/projects/rai-hubs.md

 ---

-The Autonomy and Verification Laboratory is involved in three Robotics and Artificial Intelligence hubs.
+The Autonomy and Verification Network is involved in three Robotics and Artificial Intelligence hubs.
 Each hub focusses on autonomous robotics in a different hazardous environment:

 * [RAIN Hub](http://rainhub.org.uk/) for nuclear robotics,
 * [ORCA Hub](https://orcahub.org/) for offshore robotics, and